bibanon/bibanon/Books/Guides/Well-Cultured-Anonymous/The-Return-of-the-Well-Cultured-Anonymous.md

 Some parts need to be updated, important topics need to be added, and a few pages need to be customized for a girl's point of view.
 If you can help with this, just go ahead when you feel like it.

 We added "The Return" to this book's title, since it was entirely lost in it's original form after Wikichan fell apart.
-Some parts still live on in [Well-Cultured](http://www.wellcultured.com), a spammy website made by the last Wikichan admin in a failed attempt to make a shitty men's magazine.
+Some parts still live on in [Well-Cultured](http://www.wellcultured.com), a website based on the book, made by the last Wikichan admin in a attempt to make a serious men's help magazine.
 Because of the unfortunate fate of such an informative guide, we have restored the original and reopened it to editing.

 ## Intro